 The Course’s academic year comprises 36 weeks, divided into three terms.

-Students are expected to attend between 12 hours and 16 hours of taught sessions a week and to devote a roughly equivalent time to preparation and private study.
+Students are required to attend between 7 hours to 10 hours on average of taught sessions a week and to devote a roughly equivalent time to preparation and private study.

 Shabbatons, for which accommodation is arranged, are held from time to time.
-During the course and depending on circumstances at the time, students may spend a short period studying in Jerusalem.
+During the course and depending on circumstances at the time, students may spend a week or so studying in Jerusalem.

-The course is planned to last for just under four years (Track 4) for those with good preliminary knowledge.
-It will extend for a longer period (Track 5) for students who need more time to learn.
+The course is planned to last for a term or two over four years for those with good preliminary knowledge.
+It will extend for longer for students who need more time to learn.
 Weaker students will be assisted with special coaching and allowed additional time as necessary.
 It is our aim for all students on the course to attain the standard required for yore yore if at all possible.

 General Notes on the Curriculum